CS261S2021/assignment2/README.md

 ## Submission

 We will submit assignments via Gradescope.
-More information to come on that!
+To submit Assignment 2, you only need to submit `products.c`.
+No zip files need.
 A link will be provided on the canvas assignment page.

 ## Grading criteria